Arceveti/SM64-v2/README.md

 - Turn circle fix (Arceveti) *
 - Midair turn (Arceveti) *
 - Faster transitions between actions (Arceveti) *
+- Increasses the subframe step count the faster Mario is moving (Arceveti) *
+- Water steps are split into quarter steps just like ground and air steps (Arceveti) *
-- The number of air/ground/water steps per frame are individually configurable
+- The number of air/ground/water steps per frame are individually configurable (Arceveti) *
 - Don't fall after a star grab if the floor is too far below Mario (Arceveti) *
 - Hold A when bouncing on an enemy to jump higher (Arceveti) *
 - Hold Z while twirling to descend faster (Arceveti) *